Why don’t radio broadcasts interfere with each other?

 Simulating FM radio stations

-As a proof of concept, I want to simulate two radio broadcasts, and try tuning into each of them.
+As a proof of concept, I simulated two radio broadcasts, and tried tuning into each of them.

 I determined these settings through some trial and error - especially the frequency deviation, which should be high enough not to be distorted by the “compression”, as explained before.